Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

 \subsection{Artificial Data}

-We first use a standard artificial data set, the bars test \cite{Foeldiak1990,LuckeSahani2008}, to verify and evaluate the derived update equations.
-We are particularly interested in how well the updates can recover the true generating parameters.
-For data generated by the corresponding data model itself, parameters should (for sufficiently many data points and modulo symmetries) be recovered with very high accuracy.
-Here, we consider Exponential and Bernoulli as one-parameter distributions of the exponential family to assess the efficacy of the results of Theorem~1 in increasing the likelihood of the data using Exponential-MCA (E-MCA) and Bernoulli-MCA (B-MCA) models.
+First, an example with artificial data and known data-generating parameters $\Theta^{\mathrm{gen}}$ (the ground-truth parameters) was considered to verify and evaluate the derived optimization procedure.
+Specifically, using the setup of a bars test \citep[][]{Foeldiak1990,LuckeSahani2008,DrefsEtAl2022}, we were interested in how well the derived update equations recover ground-truth parameters.
+We generated data using the generative model (\ref{modelEq1})-(\ref{modelEq3}) itself using link (\ref{eta}) with (\ref{meanf_eq}) and (\ref{maxh}), and considered Exponential and Bernoulli distributions for observables to assess the efficacy of the proposed updates \eqref{update_W_real} and \eqref{Update_pi} in increasing the log-likelihood of the data.
+We refer to the corresponding EF-MCA models as Exponential-MCA (E-MCA) and Bernoulli-MCA (B-MCA) models, respectively.

-In detail, we used $H = 10$ basis functions $\vec{W}_h$ in the form of horizontal and vertical bars each occupying $5$ pixels on a $D = 5 \times 5$ grid.
-The latents are sampled independently (according to the prior) with probability $\pi_h$ for $h = 1, \ldots, H$, and the corresponding generative fields are superimposed non-linearly according to the max function defined in \eqref{maxh}.
-We generated two sets of datapoints using the ef-MCA model: One with Exponential distribution as the observation noise and another with Bernoulli distribution.
-The corresponding ef-MCA models are then optimized for each of the generated datasets: E-MCA is trained on the generated data with Exponential noise and likewise B-MCA on the data with Bernoulli noise.
-We stress again that no derivations are required: We only require the evaluation of joint probabilities which are directly given by the prior and the used noise model (here Exponential or Bernoulli distribution).
-Model parameters $W$ and $\vec{\pi}$ were randomly initialized (see Appendix~B.1 for details).
-We repeated this procedure 100 times and closely examined the behaviour of the log-likelihood function for each of the runs.
-The results are then depicted in Fig.~\ref{fig_100runs}.
+For data generation and for the models, we used $H = 10$ generative fields $\vec{W}_h$ in the form of horizontal and vertical bars each occupying $5$ pixels on a $D = 5 \times 5$ grid.
+The latents were sampled independently (according to the prior) with probability $\pi_h$ for $h = 1, \ldots, H$, and the corresponding generative fields were superimposed non-linearly according to \eqref{maxh}.
+We generated two sets of data points using the given EF-MCA models: One with Exponential distribution as the observation noise and another with Bernoulli distribution.
+We then trained the corresponding EF-MCA models using each of the generated datasets: E-MCA was trained using the data with Exponential noise and likewise B-MCA using the data with Bernoulli noise.
+Details of the experimental settings and parameter initializations are presented in Appendix~\ref{bars_test_appendix}.